Archives & Special Collections Events & Exhibits

 ONLINE

 This exhibit features rare books, historical photographs, and manuscript materials which together reveal glimpses into the mountaineering history of the Pacific Northwest and beyond.
-This selection of resources is intended to provide background and context to support the study not only of climbing and outdoor recreation, but also topics including race, gender, class, culture, and climate change.
-It was created as an accompaniment to a physical exhibition which Heritage Resources hosted between Fall 2018 and Winter 2019.
+The selection of resources is intended to provide background and context to support the study of not only climbing and outdoor recreation, but also topics including race, gender, class, culture, and climate change.